AhmedSaeed2305/FWD-advanced-track-online-storefront/README.md

 ## Next you can show one user or index all users using the following end points and you have to supply the JWT for each

-- Show "user?id=" [GET] user id must be provided as a query params in the url
+- Show [token required] "user?id=" [GET] user id must be provided as a query params in the url and JWT needs to be provided in the request headers
-- Index "/users" [GET]
+- Index [token required] "/users" [GET] JWT needs to be provided in the request headers

 # PRODUCTS model